Embroidery and Weaving at Ushaw

 dsc_2292211660197.jpg

-This remarkable woman died in 1990, producing works of art into her old age, as witnessed by this photograph, which is included in the exhibition.
+This remarkable woman died in 1990, producing works of art into her old age.

 This is my pattern for a single-bed quilt ‘Copper and Gold’, which you can find here.